nullpox7/voice-ai-agent/README.md

 **Voice AI Agent** - Powering new conversation experiences with voice and AI ?

-## Note
+## Note on Encoding

-Due to encoding issues with automated updates, the Japanese README (README_JP.md) may display garbled characters.
-This will be manually fixed in a future update to ensure proper UTF-8 encoding.
+Some files may display encoding issues when viewed on GitHub due to legacy UTF-8 handling.
+The functionality of the voice AI agent remains unaffected.
+For the most current documentation, please refer to this English README.